“People will forget what you said, forget what you did, but people will never forget how you made them feel.”

 - The Hub hotel from Premier Inn, in the UK, allowed the guests to point their smartphone at the wall maps placed in the hotel room and see added details about local places of interest, enhancing the use of the map and delivering an interactive experience for them.

 Use of AR in the Restaurant business

-- Yelp, an online rating website for restaurants, bars and eateries, has ventured into the AR arena.
-It makes use of GPS and the customer’s smartphone camera to display in a 360 radius, neighbouring restaurants and bars, by their preferences.
+- Yelp, an online rating website for restaurants, bars, and eateries, has ventured into the AR arena.
+It makes use of GPS and the customer’s smartphone camera to display in a 360 radius, neighboring restaurants, and bars, by their preferences.

 - Chipotle developed its own game to keep their customers engaged and entertained, while also educating them about where their food comes from.
 On completing game levels, they were also given rewards, which worked to drive traffic to the store.